fjtcin/fsltgnn/README.md

 All Edge classification datasets we have found are for binary classification.
 A ROC_AUC score from 3 runs is reported.

 We have only found one dataset that is available for node classification.
 We preprocessed the `gdelt` dataset for 4-class classification.
-An Accuracy score from 1 run is reported.
+An Accuracy score from 3 runs is reported.

 The "unseen" tag means an edge/node that is in training data will not appear in the test data, although timestamps are different.
 In other words, it is the test data with repeating edge/nodes from the training data removed.